nklenke/FSNDCapstone/README.md

 4. To run unit tests, update the token for each role in test_app.py
 5. To test endpoints with [Postman](https://getpostman.com).
     - Import the postman collection `./UdacityFSNDCapstone.postman_collection.json`
-    - Navigate to the authorization tab and update the token for the respective user noted in the test name.
+    - Navigate to the authorization tab and update the token in the folder for the respective user noted in the name.
+Tests targeted at the Heroku server are noted as such in parentheses.
+The other tests point to a local instance of the application.

 ## Endpoints
 ### GET /actors